Most unsolicited emails, calls or knocks on your front door are intrusive, bad for your brand, and just not effective.

 Blank cold email campaigns have very low conversion rates.
 Even if the direct cost of sending emails to lists who have not opted in is low, the cost to your brand, and your email domain now getting flagged for spam, can be very high.

 The reality is that many companies still feel the need to do some cold soliciting.
 The reason could be an empty pipeline, hurry to get the word out or general brand awareness issues.
-This blog is not about taking a position as to wetter that’s good or bad, as circumstances can be complex (more here).
+This blog is not about taking a position as to whether that’s good or bad, as circumstances can be complex (more here).

 If you have to send out a cold solicitation, at least make sure it’s extremely relevant.
-If some one knocks on your front door, and is selling tree pruning services, while you actually have a branch hanging over your car and they make you aware of this, the “cold” call can actually turn into a very good experience.
+If someone knocks on your front door and is selling tree pruning services, while you actually have a branch hanging over your car and they make you aware of this, the “cold” call can actually turn into a very good experience.